Certificate Management

 Step 3

-In the CA Server section, click the Shutdown Status toggle button, to enable the status.
-If you choose the shutdown status as Enabled, you must enter the password and confirm the same.
+In the CA Server section, click the Shutdown Status to enable the status.
+If you choose the shutdown status as Enabled, enter and confirm the password.

 Step 4